PowerShell Script: Microsoft Teams membership and ownership information

 It’s a pretty basic script, and there is certainly room for improvement.
 Its error handling is minimal.
 I don’t think Pancake the cat is very impressed with the overall code quality either, judging by the disdainful expression on his face.

-When I showed the script to Doug Davis, product owner for Radar Reporting, he was, if not exactly gleeful, then at least excited.
+When I showed the script to Doug Davis, product owner for our Office 365 reporting tool, he was, if not exactly gleeful, then at least excited.
 We’ll be adding Teams membership and ownership information to the User Details page very soon.
 Doug wouldn’t let me say when, but it won’t be long.
 Until then, enjoy the script!